 In building off of the results from SpaceNet 1, 2, and 4, this will use the SpaceNet Metric for building footprint identification.
 This metric is an F1-score based on the intersection over union of two building footprints with a threshold of 0.5.
 Challenge participants will be allowed to leverage both the electro-optical and SAR datasets for model training.
 However, for scoring performance, only SAR data will be available to participants to ultimately map buildings.

 The algorithmic baseline for this Challenge will be made available in early March.
 An explanation of the baseline will be made available on CosmiQ Works’ blog, The DownLinQ.

 The commercialization of the geospatial industry has led to an explosive amount of data being collected to characterize our changing planet.
-One area for innovation is the application of computer vision and deep learning to extract information from satellite imagery at scale.
+One area for innovation is the application of computer vision and deep learning to automatically extract information from satellite imagery at scale.
 Today, map features such as roads, building footprints, and points of interest are primarily created through manual techniques.
 SpaceNet believes that advancing automated feature extraction techniques will serve important downstream uses of map data, including humanitarian and disaster response.
 Furthermore, solving foundational mapping challenges are an important steppingstone to unleashing the power of advanced computer vision algorithms applied to a variety of remote sensing applications.

-The SpaceNet Challenge Timeline
+SpaceNet Challenge 6 Timeline

-* Timeline is subject to slight changes
+* Timeline subject to slight changes throughout course of challenge